mega12345mega/Packet-Library-v2/README.md

 `<script src="https://luneruniverse.com/simple-packet-library" crossorigin="anonymous"></script>`

 # How to use
+The [wiki](https://github.com/mega12345mega/Simple-Packet-Library/wiki) contains a tutorial on how to use the different parts of the library

 Refer to the [Simple Packet Library Test](https://github.com/mega12345mega/Simple-Packet-Library/blob/main/test/SimplePacketLibraryTest.java) for an example with custom packets

 This is the [Simple Packet Library Test 2](https://github.com/mega12345mega/Simple-Packet-Library/blob/main/test/SimplePacketLibraryTest2.java) example